180D-FW-2023/Team6/README.md

 The loop for handling the PyAudio buffer came from a demo for aubio pitch: https://github.com/aubio/aubio/blob/master/python/demos/demo_pyaudio.py.

-The Harmonic Product Spectrum algorithm was tweaked based off this GitHub repo: https://github.com/joaocarvalhoopen/Polyphonic_note_detector_using_Harmonic_Product_Spectrum.
+The Harmonic Product Spectrum algorithm was taken from this GitHub repo: https://github.com/joaocarvalhoopen/Polyphonic_note_detector_using_Harmonic_Product_Spectrum.
 ## CV
 The `cv_reads_2.py` file contains the CV processing pipeline and integration into the larger project.
 TODO sources